-If your husband does not want to do anything with you, the first signs would be that of withdrawal.
-He may not be overtly angry or abusive but the cold-shoulder treatment can leave you confused and you will be left wondering if he has emotionally checked out of the marriage.
+If your husband does not want to have anything to do with you, the first sign would be that of withdrawal.
+He may not be overtly angry or abusive, but the cold-shoulder treatment can leave you confused, and you will be left wondering if he has emotionally checked out of the marriage.

 You don’t know where you are going wrong because he isn’t telling you.
 So it’s natural to suspect that your husband has had enough of you.
-‘I think my husband hates me and that’s why he refuses to engage with me’ is what your brain would be constantly telling you.
+‘I think my husband hates me and that’s why he refuses to engage with me’ is what your brain would constantly tell you.

 2. Your husband is neglectful

 Your Emotion: My husband does not care anymore